exercism/blog/posts/hello-world-machine.md

 ### The Title

-The machine's battery is a bit low today as all the words are lacking energy and not being capitalized properly.
+The machine's battery is a bit low today as all the words are lacking energy and are not being capitalized properly.

 ```python
 def hello() -> str: